 A "conflict of interest" occurs when a director or executive officer's private interest interferes in any way, or appears to interfere, with the interests of the Company.
 Conflicts of interest can arise when a director or executive officer, or a member of his or her immediate family, have a direct or indirect material interest in a transaction with us.
-Conflicts of interest also arise when a director or executive officer, or a member of his or her immediate family, receives improper personal benefits as a result of his or her position as a director or executive officer of the Company.
+Conflicts of interest also arise when a director or executive officer of the Company.
 The Company's Code of Business Conduct and Ethics for Members of the Board of Directors and Executive Officers (the "Code") provides that directors and executive officers must avoid conflicts of interests with the Company.
 Any situation that involves, or may reasonably be expected to involve, a conflict of interest with the Company must be disclosed immediately to the Chair of the Company's Audit Committee for the Audit Committee's review and approval or ratification.
 Th Code also provides that the Company shall not make any personal loans or extensions of credit to nor become contingently liable for any indebtedness of directors or executive officers or a member of his or her family.